 Welcome to our kefir help section.
 We want you to enjoy your kefir and your brewing experience so we have compiled a list of the most commonly asked kefir questions.

-I have left my new grains for 24 hours in milk but nothing has happened are they dead?
+I have left my new grains for 24 hours in milk (or sugar water if water kefir) but nothing has happened are they dead?

 No your grains are not dead they are simply settling.
 As live kefir grains are a living organism they are sensitive to their environment and take a little while to adjust to change.
 The posting process can be a huge upheaval for the grains as they are taken out of their familiar environment and have a few days of constantly changing conditions.
 Once they have arrived in their new home it just takes them a little while to catch up and adjust.
 This is normal and something that ALL live grains will experience.
 Reducing the amount of milk that you brew with (to around 250ml) and changing their milk regularly (they will be hungry) can help speed up the settling process.
 Grains often take longer to settle in the winter months than in the summer.
 You may find that the grains need to settle again if there are any major changes in temperature.
 When grains are well established (ie you have had them for a while) symptoms of settling are simply that suddenly the kefir they are making is just not quite right, or is thin and watery.
 This is common in spring and Autumn when the weather can change dramatically quickly, the grains are very temperature sensitive but they can also be affected by atmospheric pressure etc. Simply continue to use the grains as normal if this happens and they will naturally adjust themselves in a couple of brews.